 DSA has a biannual national convention, in a different region of the country each time.
-The Young Democratic Socialists hold conferences in the winter and summer.
+Our student section, Young Democratic Socialists, holds an outreach conference in the winter and a leadership retreat in the summer.
 The national office organizes occasional joint events at the regional or local level, and we hold regular seminars via webinar.
-Learn about upcoming events on our calendar.

 6) Pay Dues and/or make additional financial contributions.